-Koos Zwaan is Associate Professor (in Dutch: Associate Lector) of Innovation in the International Music Industry and director of the International Music Industry Lab.
+Koos Zwaan is Professor (in Dutch: Lector) of Innovation in the Music Industry and director of the International Music Industry Lab.
 His research focuses on how to create a healthier and more sustainable music industry.
 He obtained his PhD with a dissertation on the career development of Dutch pop musicians.
 His research interest include popular music and popular culture, the music industry and new media.

 The professorship collaborates with students, teacher-researchers, organizations, and institutions on various projects.
 The research focuses on how stakeholders (end-users such as residents or customers or clients of the field partners) can be involved.
 This includes various forms of evaluation research and 'participant design' research: a method in which the end-users of the design are involved in the design process.